pankajjha/pj-scraper/README.md

 * Yandex
 * Webcrawler

-This module uses puppeteer and a modified version of [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster/).
-It was created by the Developer of [GoogleScraper](https://github.com/NikolaiT/GoogleScraper), a module with 1800 Stars on Github.
+This module uses [NikolaiT/se-scraper](https://github.com/NikolaiT/se-scraper) and adds capablity to scrape using string

 ## Installation